Privacy Policy — Fast Tracking Anaesthetic Billing Services

 We may disclose information to the extent necessary for billing administration and compliance, including:

-- The anaesthetist/practice that engaged us
+• The anaesthetist/practice that engaged us

-- Hospitals/day facilities (for reconciliation or account queries)
+• Hospitals/day facilities (for reconciliation or account queries)

-- Medicare and/or DVA (where applicable) and private health funds/insurers (where relevant)
+• Medicare and/or DVA (where applicable) and private health funds/insurers (where relevant)

-- Payment providers and banks (to process payments)
+• Payment providers and banks (to process payments)

-- Debt recovery providers (where instructed, lawful, and appropriate)
+• Debt recovery providers (where instructed, lawful, and appropriate)

-- Our professional advisers (e.g., insurers, accountants, lawyers)
+• Our professional advisers (e.g., insurers, accountants, lawyers)

-- MediTrust (billing platform) and associated technical support providers (to the extent necessary to store, process, and manage billing administration records)
+• MediTrust (billing platform) and associated technical support providers (to the extent necessary to store, process, and manage billing administration records)

-- IT and support service providers who host or support our systems
+• IT and support service providers who host or support our systems

-- Telecommunications and voice service providers (including SIP trunking providers) for inbound/outbound calls, call routing, and service continuity.
+• Telecommunications and voice service providers (including SIP trunking providers) for inbound/outbound calls, call routing, and service continuity.

 We take reasonable steps to ensure third parties we engage handle information appropriately (including confidentiality and security expectations).

-9) Overseas storage and disclosure
+9) Storage location, overseas storage and disclosure

 We use a mix of Australia-based systems and cloud services.

-Australia-based storage
+Australia-based storage and processing

-- Billing platform (MediTrust): We store billing administration records in MediTrust, which (based on MediTrust’s published information) hosts its servers in Melbourne, Victoria, Australia.
+• Billing platform (MediTrust): We store billing administration records in MediTrust, which (based on MediTrust’s published information) hosts its servers in Melbourne, Victoria, Australia.

 Overseas storage / overseas disclosure

-- Telecommunications/voice services: We use telecommunications and voice service providers (including SIP trunking) to enable inbound and outbound calls.
-These providers may process call-related information such as phone numbers, call timing/duration, and routing data and may store or process this information in Australia and/or overseas depending on service configuration and network architecture.
+• Telecommunications/voice services: We use telecommunications and voice service providers (including SIP trunking) to enable inbound and outbound calls.
+These providers may process call-related information such as phone numbers, call timing/duration, and routing data, and may store or process this information in Australia and/or overseas depending on service configuration and network architecture.

 Where we disclose personal information overseas, we take reasonable steps to ensure appropriate safeguards are in place and that overseas handling is consistent with Australian privacy requirements.
+We will update this section if our systems or their data-centre regions change.

 10) Research, quality improvement, education and training